 Our Almond Granola Cups can be used in a variety of different ways.
 Store them in an airtight container and fill with Greek yogurt, skyr or cottage cheese for a quick, weekday breakfast or snack.
 You can prepare these the night before to make your mornings a bit easier; these cups are a great grab-and-go meal when filled with your favorite protein!
 They also make a delicious sweet treat to pack with lunch.
 Or, if you’re feeling creative, crumble the granola cups and pair with fresh berries and almond milk as a healthier cereal alternative.

 During the hot summer months it can be difficult to find a refreshing and healthy snack.
 Let us help you!
 Whether you crave sweet or salty, we’ve got a recipe when your palate calls for specifics.
-Some of our other summer inspired refreshing treats include our Blueberry Cheesecake Smoothie and our Hempy Guacamole.
+Some of our other summer inspired refreshing treats include our Blueberry Cheesecake Smoothie, Hempy Guacamole & Hemp Hummus.

 In a medium size bowl, mix the oats, hemp hearts, shredded coconut, cinnamon, and salt.
 Set aside.

 In another medium sized mixing bowl, combine almond butter, sorghum syrup, coconut oil, and almond extract.
 Add the wet ingredients to the dry ingredients, and mix well.

 Evenly divide ¼ cup of the dough to each section of the muffin tin.
 Use the back of a teaspoon to gently press the batter against the bottom and sides of each cup.
 Don’t worry if it is crumbly.

 Refrigerate for 15 minutes so the dough will bind, then use the back of a teaspoon to gently press the batter against the bottom and sides of each cup again.

 Bake for 10-12 minutes, or until lightly browned.